 If your brand is considering getting into video—or mixing up the way you do it—now is the time.
 Online video is only growing.
-(According to Cisco, global video traffic will be 82% of all consumer Internet traffic by 2020.)
-That means there is tremendous opportunity to get your quality branded content in front of your consumers.
-But if you don’t have the in-house capabilities to produce that awesome video content, you might not know where to turn.
-That’s where a good video agency can help.
+According to Wyzowl, 86% of businesses use video as a marketing tool, and 78% of video marketers say video has directly helped increase sales.
+Tl;dr: You need to get quality video content in front of your consumers.
+But if you don’t have the in-house capabilities to produce that awesome content, you might not know where to turn.
+That’s where a good video production agency can help.

 - Are they passionate about their work?